Cabot Mill and Bow Street apartments from the Topsham path

 Riverwalk Advisory Committee

-Our Mission The mission of the Riverwalk Advisory Committee is to bring together the Topsham and Brunswick communities to design, support and create a 1.25 mile dedicated in-town walking loop.
-The plan envisions a safe, fully-accessible route along the Androscoggin River that encompasses and enhances the Swinging Bridge and the Main(e) Street Bridge for the purpose of connecting the two towns through education, recreation, transportation and promotion of healthy lifestyles.
+Our Mission The mission of the Riverwalk Advisory Committee is to bring together the Topsham and Brunswick communities to design, support, and create a 1.25-mile dedicated recreational in-town loop.
+The plan envisions a safe, year-round, fully-accessible route along the Androscoggin River that encompasses and enhances the Swinging Bridge and the Main(e) Street Bridge for the purpose of connecting the two towns through education, recreation, transportation, and promotion of healthy lifestyles.

 Don Gower, Secretary, Topsham citizen Don retired in 2011 after working forty years at the B & M Baked Bean factory, located in Portland, Maine.
 Over the years he worked many different jobs including Plant Worker, Quality Control, Production Supervision and Plant Manager.
 He now enjoys spending more time with his wife Lucy and their three Grandchildren.
 Don lives in the Topsham Heights Neighborhood and also serves as secretary of both the Board of Directors for Save Our Swinging Bridge.Org and the advisory committee of the Androscoggin Riverwalk